 Situations like these are a pain for customers, but they can also be a great barometer of quality when it comes to the service your FinTech company provides to your clients.
 Good FinTech companies do right by their customers and keep situations like those described above from happening.
 If they happen to your customers a lot, then maybe your FinTech company isn’t doing what other, more reputable FinTech companies do right.

 Make no mistake, issues like those described above can seriously cost FinTech companies business.
 If a social media or fitness app is down, people find something else to do.
 If a bank keeps messing up their access to money, that’s another story.
 It’s important that FinTech companies do right by their customers – if they want to have a long and successful future ahead of them then a FinTech company needs to earn trust from the get-go, all while meeting compliance requirements too.

 Before joining the team here at Mooncascade, I spent five years helping Monese build its business from the ground up.
-Though it may be a successful fintech startup today, it didn’t get there without having to face its fair share of hurdles along the way.
+Though it may be a successful FinTech startup today, it didn’t get there without having to face its fair share of hurdles along the way.

-Find a niche
+Things good FinTech companies do right: Find a niche

-When we started building Monese in 2013, fintech was a piping hot topic.
+When we started building Monese in 2013, FinTech was a red hot topic.
 Monese was solving something banks couldn’t: offering a basic debit account for people who wouldn’t otherwise be able to, like new residents or people with a “thin file.”
 We were filling a niche for customers who had no other choice.
 And though the product was great from the start, it was fairly basic by today’s standards.

 In 2019, in the debit account field alone, there are now plenty of other players in the field.
 Revolut, Transferwise Borderless, N26 and more have all made big headway in the industry.
 Monzo, for example, has raised £200M to date, which means that any newcomers will be facing some very well-funded competition.